Faculty Seminars in Service-Learning

 Service-Learning Support Grants

 CELTS offers a limited number of grants to support the costs that may arise during service-learning projects.
 CELTS is able to offer two different types of support grants – Service-Learning Project Grants and Service-Learning Presentation Grants.
 These grants are designated for collaborative service-learning projects among Berea College faculty, Berea College students and community partners.
 Successful applications will be consistent with the basic principles of service learning.
-To apply for a Service-Learning Support Grant, complete the Service-Learning Support Grant Proposal Form and submit it to Ashley Cochrane.
+To apply for a Service-Learning Support Grant, complete the Service-Learning Support Grant Proposal Form (PDF file) and submit it to Ashley Cochrane.

 CELTS offers occasional service-learning workshops for faculty, community partners and students.
 These professional development opportunities are designed to increase understanding and improve practice of service-learning.
 Check with the CELTS office for upcoming workshops.

 At the end of each term, CELTS hosts a Service-Learning Course Expo to highlight the service-learning work that has taken place that semester.
 Faculty, students and community partners present exhibits about their service-learning projects at this event, which is open to the campus and the broader community.
 The SL Course Expo is a great place to increase understanding of service-learning and to talk with others about ideas for future service-learning collaborations.

 CELTS offers semester-long trainings for Teaching Assistants (TAs) who are working with service-learning courses.
 The trainings begin early in the semester with an introduction to service-learning and continue throughout the semester with regular meetings focused on relevant topics, including facilitating relationships with community partner organizations and facilitating reflection activities.
 For more information, contact Ashley Cochrane.